What is hospice care?

 The earlier the enrollment, the more time the hospice team has to get to know the patient and the family so they can give the best personal care possible.

-Your oncologist may suggest hospice when your disease is far enough advanced.
+Your oncologist may suggest hospice when your disease is far enough advanced and the options for treatment of your cancer have been exhausted.

 Discussions about end-of-life care are very difficult.